Victoria Grace, Joel Chapman

 Elliot Kermit-Canfied, Pablo Castellanos, Cooper Newby, Justin Li

-Sonic Droplet is a self-contained interactive audio-visual sculpture comprised of water activated sensors mounted on a suspended, internally lit cube that glows in response to human interaction with the device.
-Meshing visual art with sound synthesis when the water sensors are activated, Sonic Droplet generates beautiful
+Sonic Droplet is an self-contained interactive audio-visual sculpture comprised of water activated sensors mounted on a suspended, internally lit cube that glows in response to human interaction with the device.
+Meshing visual art with sound synthesis when the water sensors are activated, Sonic Droplet generates beautiful music inspired by the sounds of water.
+Sonic Droplet will be an art installation at Stanford that invites its viewers to wield streams of water to collaboratively create a symphony of sound and light.

 Older Projects can be found at the following sites: